Why Does My Dog Eat Poop?

 Cat food is high in protein and so cat litter may prove appealing to your dog.
 You must curb this behaviour immediately, as cat litter can be toxic for a dog.

-The easiest way to deal with the problem is simply to try and pick up as soon as your dog has done his business.
-Some people suggest sprinkling pepper, Tabasco or paraffin on the faeces to make it taste 'worse'.
+The easiest way to deal with the problem is simply to try and pick up as soon as your dog has done their business.

 To deal with coprophagia in general, the best solution is to be gentle but firm in discouraging it and above all, to be consistent in your discipline.